Skip to main content

 Should I include the ceiling in my drywall calculation?

-Yes for a full room finish — the ceiling adds length × width of drywall (168 sq ft for a 12 × 14 ft / 3.6 × 4.2 m room).
+Yes for a full room finish.
+The ceiling adds length × width of drywall (168 sq ft / 15.6 m² for a 12 × 14 ft / 3.66 m × 4.27 m room).
 For wall-only projects (basement partition walls, garage retrofits, accent walls), toggle the ceiling off.
 The calculator's Include Ceiling switch handles both cases.
 If your ceiling is already finished or you're using a different material (drop ceiling, tongue-and-groove planks), exclude it.

 Can I use this calculator for metric measurements?

-Yes — pick Metric in the unit selector at the top and inputs switch to meters and m².
-Sheet sizes display metric labels (1.2 × 2.4 m for 4×8, 1.2 × 3.0 m for 4×10, 1.2 × 3.7 m for 4×12) — the actual sheets sold in metric markets are sized close to these.
-Mud weight outputs in kg, gallons stay in gallons (joint compound is sold by the gallon globally).
-Common conversions: 12 × 14 × 8 ft room = 3.6 × 4.2 × 2.4 m.
-Your unit choice persists across pages and tabs via localStorage.
+Yes.
+Pick Metric in the unit selector at the top and inputs switch to meters and m².
+Sheet sizes show metric labels (1.2 × 2.4 m for 4×8, 1.2 × 3.0 m for 4×10, 1.2 × 3.7 m for 4×12).
+Actual sheets sold in metric markets are sized close to these.
+Mud weight outputs in kg.
+Gallons stay in gallons (joint compound is sold by the gallon globally).
+Common conversions: 12 × 14 × 8 ft room = 3.66 m × 4.27 m × 2.44 m.
+Your unit choice sticks across pages and tabs via localStorage.

 Related calculators